 Google keeps updating its algorithms, and businesses keep increasing their marketing budget to see what sticks and what no longer works.
 But that’s not the right way either.

-If you don’t manage your Google Ads account using the right techniques, your click-through rates, along with your conversion rates, are bound to take a hit.
-You will end up spending huge amounts of money on your marketing campaigns without the traffic or sales to justify them.
+If you don’t manage or improve Google Ads click through rate for your account using the right techniques, your click-through rates, along with your conversion rates, are bound to take a hit.
+You will end up spending huge amounts of money on your digital marketing campaigns without the traffic or sales to justify them.

-Let us look at some of the techniques digital marketers can use to ensure their ads attract the most traffic and generate the most leads:
+Let us look at some of the techniques digital marketers can use to ensure/improve Google ads CTR attract the most traffic and generate the most leads:

-Many factors impact Quality Score, right from your ad copy ad and URL to how relevant your PPC landing pages and whether you positioned your keyword in the headline for your ad.
-The average CTR for Google is 3.17%, and boosting your quality score can inch you towards a higher percentage.
+Many factors impact Quality Score, right from your ad copy ad and URL to how relevant your PPC landing page and whether you positioned your keyword in the headline for your ad.
+The average click through rate CTR for Google is 3.17%, and boosting your quality score can inch you towards a higher percentage.

 Google Ads has revamped its bidding game, incorporating smart bidding strategies and automation for its auctions.

-Smart bidding allows Google to utilize automation for ad bidding, boosting your likelihood of getting clicks and your conversion rates.
-For this, Google relies on past data and boosts your bids for ads that are likely to do well with the audiences.
+Utilise smart bidding strategies: this allows Google to utilize automation for ad bidding, boosting your likelihood of getting ad clicks and your conversion rates.
+For this, Google relies on past data and boosts your bids for Google ads that are likely to do well with the audiences.

-This automatically censors out the bids for ads that do not perform well and allows you to focus your energies on auctions with higher click-through rates.
+This automatically censors out the bids for Google ads that do not perform well and allows you to focus your energies on auctions with higher CTR (click-through rates).